tbeuzevi/tbeuzevi.github.io/_pages/teaching.md

 **Audience:** Master’s level.

 **Description:** Parallel programming with OpenMP: parallel regions, synchronization directives, parallel loops, race conditions, and task-based parallelism.

 ---

-#### Optimization and Partial Differential Equations

-**Responsibilities:** Tutorial and lab instructor, exam evaluation.

-**Audience:** Bachelor’s level.

-**Description:** Examples of optimization problems and their mathematical modeling, differentiability, Taylor expansions, convexity, existence and uniqueness of solutions, necessary and sufficient optimality conditions for unconstrained problems, least squares problems, and introduction to Newton and Gauss–Newton methods.
-Finite difference methods: consistency, stability, and convergence of numerical schemes for time-evolution problems.

----